RobertK66/obc_1769_core/doc/m02_flash_prog.md

-How to Program the OBCs Flash
+How to program the OBCs Flash
 =============================

 - Connect a LPC-Link2 probe to the JTAG pins of the OBC Y- connector